websights

 • Set up your own cloud-native simulation in minutes.

-The following analysis types support the usage of the cylindrical hinge boundary condition:
+The following analysis types support the usage of the hinge boundary condition:

 Figure 1: Automatic detection of the axis direction and axis origin

-1. Assigned Faces: Select a face or a topological entity.
+1. Assigned Faces: Select a face or a saved selection.

 Figure 2 shows the setup options for a custom axis definition.